Dzakiart19/XauusdBotV2NORTHFLANK/replit.md

-# XAUUSD Trading Bot - Enhanced Version Lite
+# XAUUSD Trading Bot - Enhanced Version 2.0

 ## Overview
-This project is a lightweight Telegram-based trading bot for XAUUSD, optimized for Koyeb Free Tier deployment.
+This project is a comprehensive Telegram-based trading bot for XAUUSD, optimized for Koyeb Free Tier deployment.
 It delivers real-time trading signals with Take Profit/Stop Loss levels, offers a 3-day trial system for new users, and includes a mechanism for paid subscriptions.
-The bot focuses on core functionality: signal delivery without heavy chart generation (charts are available in a separate web application).
+The bot features advanced capabilities including a REST API, backtesting engine, report generation, admin monitoring dashboard, and enhanced interactive menus.

 ## User Preferences
 - Bahasa komunikasi: **Bahasa Indonesia** (100% tidak ada bahasa Inggris)